How To Get Into PA School

 Getting good grades is more than just numbers on a report card.
 They’re living proof that you knew the material being taught in class.
 And put forth the effort to excel, and care about the job you’re doing in class.

 Though grades alone aren’t enough to land you a spot in PA school, they can contribute to your chances of getting into the school of your choice.

 #4 – Take Advantage of Physician Assistant Internships

 There are numerous internships available for aspiring PAs that can help you get an up-close look at the field.
 These opportunities can also improve your application to PA school.

-International Medical Aid provides programs for pre-physician assistant students that lets you travel abroad and gain exposure to a variety of medical disciplines.
-These internships provide assistance where medical help is most needed, including East Africa, South America, and the Caribbean.
+International Medical Aid provides programs for pre-physician assistant students that lets you study abroad and gain exposure to a variety of medical disciplines.
+These internships provide assistance where medical help is most needed, including in East Africa.

 #5 – Earn Your Bachelor’s Degree

 Though some PA schools only require an Associate’s degree, a Bachelor’s degree can increase your chances of a successful PA school application.
 This is another way to go beyond the minimum expectations and prove your work ethic and determination.

 Generally, you can major in anything you like, as long as you also meet basic pre-requisites like biology, chemistry, and sociology.